Mount Rushmore Fireworks Celebration: The Lakota Nation and Mount Rushmore

 The original inhabitants of the Black Hills were the Lakota people, who called the area Paha Sapa (Black Hills) or He Sapa (Black Mountains).
 The region was spiritually important and provided food and medicine for Lakota, Cheyenne, and Arapaho communities.
 In 1874, Lt.
 Col George Armstrong Custer led an expedition into the Black Hills looking for gold without permission from the tribes.
 This broke treaties the government had with the tribes; however, the US government allowed gold prospectors to settle in the Black Hills during the Black Hills gold rush.
 The Sioux Nation was relocated onto reservations, leading to charges that the government was attempting to wipe out Lakota culture.
 In the early 1900s the Lakota sought to reclaim their lands, and that conflict is ongoing.

 In 1927, following the relocation, construction of Mount Rushmore began on the mountain the Lakota referred to as Tunkasila Sakpe, which translates to Six Grandfathers.
-Doane Robinson proposed the project to increase tourism in the Black Hills and hired scultpor Gutzon Borglum to create a sculpture that honored “the West’s greatest heroes, both Native Americans, and pioneers”.
+Doane Robinson proposed the project to increase tourism in the Black Hills and hired sculptor Gutzon Borglum to create a sculpture that honored “the West’s greatest heroes, both Native Americans, and pioneers”.
 Borglum proposed to Robinson that they use the faces of past U.S. presidents.
 The Lakota viewed Mount Rushmore as a symbol of United States dominance.

-Further protests by Indigenous people occurred at Mt Rushmore in 1970 and 1971, when activists set up camp on top of the memorial for several months demanding return of their land.
+Further protests by Indigenous people occurred at Mount Rushmore in 1970 and 1971, when activists set up camp on top of the memorial for several months demanding return of their land.
 The protests ended in their arrests.
 In 1980, the Supreme Court ruled in United States v.
 Sioux Nation of Indians that the Black Hills belong to the Lakota.
 The Lakota were offered $17.1 million in compensation for theft of their land, but the nation rejected the offer and demanded return of their land.